tdannecy/Odysseus/_posts/2018-01-01-web-languages.md

 Sure, it's true that I'm now using a large number of languages to implement the internal pages for Odysseus.
 But each of these languages addresses their problemspace very well, with specifically targetted syntax and internal optimizations.

-What this all means is that rather than the code for those pages prescribing the steps to take to display that data, I'll be able to simply say what data I want displayed, how it is structured, and how it should be displayed. tfggcfffffff8[,,,,,p6o=-
+What this all means is that rather than the code for those pages prescribing the steps to take to display that data, I'll be able to simply say what data I want displayed, how it is structured, and how it should be displayed.

-1A[]2
+This should in turn should both make it a lot easier to develop these pages, and since HTML, CSS, and JavaScript *are* what makes up webpages using them should make these pages feel like part of the Web.
+And if they feel like part of the web rather than part of Odysseus, maybe Odysseus will appear just a little bit simpler.